douglasgscofield/dispersalDiversity/README.md

 ### Running the test as published

-To run the test as published, get the first version of this script committed to the respository, or better, please obtain the script, an accessory script, and data from Data Dryad at <http://doi.org/10.5061/dryad.64jk6>.
+To run the test as published, get the first version of this script committed to the respository and obtain the data from Data Dryad at <http://doi.org/10.5061/dryad.64jk6>.
 The latest version of the script available here is more general than the version used to generate the published results.

+### References

 Thompson PG, Smouse PE, Scofield DG, Sork VL.
-What seeds tell us about birds: a multi-year analysis of acorn woodpecker foraging movements.
-Accepted, *Movement Ecology*.
+2014.
+What seeds tell us about birds: a multi-year analysis of acorn woodpecker foraging movements.  [_Movement Ecology_ 2:12](http://dx.doi.org/10.1186/2051-3933-2-12), [data](http://doi.org/10.5061/dryad.64jk6).

 Dispersal Diversity